 “Could you be a princess?”

-I mailed my application the day it came out and begged my dad to hire me so I could afford a dress and singing lessons.
+So, I mailed my application the day it came out and begged my dad to hire me so I could afford a dress and singing lessons.
 For months I practiced answering questions about racial unity and education, walking confidently and talking eloquently.
 On pageant day, each girl was primped and perfect.

 During the pageant, I smiled until my cheeks hurt and belted my song with pride.
-The thought, “I could be queen,” fueled me.
+The thought, I could be queen, fueled me.
 I could tell Anika that people like us could wear a crown; people like us could be anything.

 I said the first thing that popped into my head: “You already are.”